-The Canon EOS Rebel SL3 in black is distinguished by its remarkably elegant form factor, and it is a versatile DSLR that offers an outstanding combination of stills and video capabilities.
+Its exquisite form factor distinguishes the Canon EOS Rebel SL3 in black, and it is a versatile DSLR that offers an outstanding combination of stills and video capabilities.

-It is equipped with a 24.1MP APS-C-format CCD sensor and DIGIC 8 image processor, which allows it to capture high-resolution still images and UHD 4K video.
-It also has an ISO 100-25600 sensitivity range to accommodate working in a variety of lighting circumstances.
+It is equipped with a 24.1MP APS-C-format CCD sensor and DIGIC 8 image processor, which allows it to capture high-resolution still images and UHD 4K videos.
+It also has an ISO 100-25600 sensitivity range to accommodate working in various lighting circumstances.

 It is also possible to create 4K time-lapse movies in-camera, which allows for more creative depictions of subjects over time.
-Additionally, in addition to the imaging characteristics, the sensor’s architecture allows for Dual Pixel CMOS Autofocus, which employs phase-detection autofocus to provide rapid, accurate, and smooth focusing performance while recording movies or taking stills in live view.
+In addition to the imaging characteristics, the sensor’s architecture allows for Dual Pixel CMOS Autofocus, which employs phase-detection autofocus to provide rapid, accurate, and smooth focusing performance while recording movies or taking stills in live View.

 An advanced 9-point phase-detection focusing mechanism is employed while taking stills through the optical viewfinder to provide rapid and precise focusing in various shooting situations.

 The Canon EOS Rebel SL3 is not the cheapest DSLR available from Canon, but it is the lowest we would suggest purchasing.
-In terms of technological developments, the Canon DSLR lineup appears to be in the midst of an era of consolidation rather than innovation, which is a kind of way of stating that the company hasn’t done anything really groundbreaking in a long time.
+Regarding technological developments, the Canon DSLR lineup appears to be in the midst of an era of consolidation rather than innovation, which is a way of stating that the company hasn’t done anything groundbreaking in a long time.

-It is in this category that Canon’s new EOS Rebel SL3 (also known as the EOS 250D in some markets) falls, with Canon utilizing features we’ve previously seen in other Canon cameras to update the existing EOS Rebel SL2.
+In this category, Canon’s new EOS Rebel SL3 (also known as the EOS 250D in some markets) falls, with Canon utilizing features we’ve previously seen in other Canon cameras to update the existing EOS Rebel SL2.

-In addition to this model, there is an updated EOS 850D that has yet to materialize, and we haven’t yet been able to get our hands on one to conduct an in-depth evaluation of that model.
+In addition to this model, an updated EOS 850D has yet to materialize, and we haven’t yet been able to get our hands on one to conduct an in-depth evaluation of that model.

 In its marketing materials, Canon touts the EOS Rebel SL3 as the world’s lightest DSLR with a moveable screen.
-To be fair, there are smaller mirrorless cameras available than this one, but when it comes to DSLRs, Canon is absolutely accurate.
+Of course, smaller mirrorless cameras are available than this one, but Canon is accurate regarding DSLRs.

-If the physical size of the camera is more important to you than the design of the camera itself, you might want to consider the new mirrorless Fujifilm X-T200.
+If the camera’s physical size is more important to you than the design of the camera itself, you might want to consider the new mirrorless Fujifilm X-T200.

-Despite the ongoing discussion over DSLRs vs mirrorless cameras, the DSLR design continues to have a number of advantages.
-DSLRs are larger and easier to hold than most beginner mirrorless cameras, and they have clear optical viewfinders that many people still prefer over digital versions.
+Despite the ongoing discussion over DSLRs vs. mirrorless cameras, the DSLR design has several advantages.
+DSLRs are more prominent and easier to hold than most beginner mirrorless cameras, and they have clear optical viewfinders that many people still prefer over digital versions.
 Additionally, DSLR batteries last significantly longer than most mirrorless cameras because they are not constantly powering a digital screen.

-The Rebel SL3 is quite compact for a DSLR, especially when measured in terms of width and weight.
-It’s important to note that due to the DSLR design, the camera body must be significantly thicker in order to accommodate the mirror.
+The Rebel SL3 is relatively compact for a DSLR, especially when measured in width and weight.
+However, it’s important to note that due to the DSLR design, the camera body must be significantly thicker to accommodate the mirror.

-Additionally, while the kit lens (the Canon 18-55mm f/4-5.6 IS STM) is relatively compact, it is not retractable, so when combined, this results in the Canon being significantly ‘longer’ than rival mirrorless cameras such as the Fujifilm X-T200.
-Despite the fact that it’s small for a DSLR, it’s significantly larger than a mirrorless model, especially when compared to Micro Four Thirds competitors from Olympus and Panasonic.
+Additionally, while the kit lens (the Canon 18-55mm f/4-5.6 IS STM) is relatively compact, it is not retractable.
+This results in the Canon being significantly longer than rival mirrorless cameras such as the Fujifilm X-T200.
+Even though it’s small for a DSLR, it’s considerably more meaningful than a mirrorless model, especially compared to Micro Four Thirds competitors from Olympus and Panasonic.

 The Rebel SL3 has a 9-point autofocus system, which is adequate for shooting sports and tracking fast-moving objects.
-However, it is not intended for this type of photography, and while it can shoot at a respectable 5 frames per second continuous shooting speed, it is not intended for this purpose.
-It is therefore adequate for everyday photography.
+However, it is not intended for this type of photography, and while it can shoot at a respectable five frames per second continuous shooting speed, it is not designed for this purpose.
+It is, therefore, adequate for everyday photography.

-When shooting in Live View mode, Canon’s newest Dual Pixel CMOS AF technology takes control and produces focusing rates that are noticeably quicker than the previous generation.
-The subject-tracking autofocus mode, Spot autofocus, Single point autofocus, and Zone autofocus are all available in either single-shot or continuous Servo autofocus modes.
+When shooting in Live View mode, Canon’s newest Dual Pixel CMOS AF technology takes control and produces focusing rates noticeably quicker than the previous generation.
+In addition, the subject-tracking autofocus mode, Spot autofocus, Single point autofocus, and Zone autofocus are all available in either single-shot or continuous Servo autofocus modes.

 The third position on the main power switch allows you to convert from still photography to video recording.
-After entering Live View mode (you cannot shoot video through the viewfinder on a DSLR since the mirror is locked in place), the camera automatically shifts to continuous focusing mode to complete the task at hand.
+After entering Live View mode (you cannot shoot video through the viewfinder on a DSLR since the mirror is locked in place), the camera automatically shifts to continuous focusing mode to complete the task.

 Although the ability to shoot 4K video is a significant selling feature for this camera, there are certain limits when switching from full HD (1080p) to 4K capture.
-There is a large “crop factor” in 4K mode, which means that the angle of view of your camera is effectively narrowed as a result of the increased resolution.
-This is normal on all Canon cameras, with the exception of the most modern models, and while you will quickly become accustomed to it, you may find yourself having to step back to recompose your photo.
+There is an important “crop factor” in 4K mode, which means that the angle of view of your camera is effectively narrowed due to the increased resolution.
+This is normal on all Canon cameras, except the most modern models, and while you will quickly become accustomed to it, you may have to step back to recompose your photo.

-Using the Spot AF and Zone AF modes is no longer possible, but the Subject Tracking and Single Point AF settings are more than sufficient for most purposes, and the camera performs an excellent job of tracking subjects throughout the frame after the focusing has been locked on.
+Using the Spot AF and Zone AF modes is no longer possible.
+Still, the Subject Tracking and Single Point AF settings are sufficient for most purposes.
+The camera performs an excellent job of tracking subjects throughout the frame after the focusing has been locked on.